Linting – Tutorial

 Workspaces are collections of modules and are configured by the buf.yaml

-configuration file, which should generally be put above the directories that contain the modules within it.
+configuration file, which should usually be put above the directories that contain the modules within it.

 The example code provides a workspace and module to work with, so start there.